Barnard Observatory: History

 The observatory is a Greek Revival design and modeled after the observatory in Pulkovo, Russia.
 Chancellor Barnard commissioned a northern company to build the telescope.
 The telescope was designed to be larger than the observatories in Pulokovo and Harvard.
 However, due to the Civil War, the observatory ended up going to Dearborn Observatory at Northwestern University.

-Chancellor Barnard, who was fond of astronomy, designed the observatory to house the world's largest telescope.
+Chancellor Barnard, who was fond of astronomy, designed the observatory to house the world's largest refracting telescope.
 He also stocked the observatory with other scientific equipment, such as a state of the art barometer.
 However, due to the outbreak of the Civil War, the telescope was never delivered.
 The observatory also housed the chancellor's family quarters, into which Barnard moved in 1860.
 With the outbreak of the Civil War, the University of Mississippi closed in 1861 and Barnard left.

 Professor Alexander Quinche and Burton Harrison, entrusted by the board of trustees to safekeep the university, lived in the observatory's quarters.